APLMOOC/APLMOOC/docs/course/ch5/part01.md

       ⍝ Just like simple scalars
       ⍴ 5

-      ⍝ Using pick ⊃ as was mentioned in the previous chapter ⊃ post[3]
-How good was broadcast NTSC/PAL in practice?
-      ⍝ We can access the vector data
-      ⍴ ⊃ post[3]
-44
-      (⊃ post[3])[1]
-H
 ```

 It is a nested vector, since these scalars contain vector data, whose depth can be measured using the monadic depth ≡ function.